-The Nominating/Governance Committee, consisting of Messrs.
-James Buchan (Chairman), Russell Manock and David R. Garcia, met one (1) time in 2020.
+The Nominating/Governance Committee, currently consisting of Messrs.
+James Buchan (Chairman), David R. Garcia and Benjamin A. Shaw, met three (3) times in 2023.

 Consideration of Director-Nominees

 Criteria and Diversity

 Criteria that are used by the Nominating/Governance Committee in connection with evaluating and selecting new directors include factors relating to whether the candidate would meet the definition of "independent" as defined by the applicable NYSE American listing standards, as well as the candidate's skills, occupation and experience in the context of the needs of the Board.
 The Board believes that the backgrounds and qualifications of the directors, considered as a group, should provide a significant composite mix of experience, knowledge and abilities that will allow the Board to fulfill its responsibilities.